 It is not intended that these regulations interfere with any easement, covenant or other agreements between parties.
 However, if the provisions of these regulations impose greater restrictions or higher standards for the use of a building or land, then the provisions of these regulations shall control.
-Nonconformities shall follow the requirements of Section 12 of the Davidson Planning Ordinance.

-17.6.1 Expansions to Existing Development
+17.6.1 Existing Development

-Existing development, as defined in this ordinance, is not subject to the requirements of this section.
-Expansions to structures classified as existing development on any lot other than a lot containing a single-family residence as the principle use must meet the requirements of this ordinance; however, the built-upon area of existing development is not required to be included in the impervious calculations (i.e. the maximum built-upon area).
+Existing development as defined in this ordinance, is not subject to the requirements of this section.
+Expansions to structures classified as existing development must meet the requirements of this ordinance, however the built-upon area of existing development is not required to be included in the impervious calculations.
 If structures classified as existing development are removed, the parcel's built-upon-area must comply with the standards of this ordinance.

-17.6.2 Existing Lots of Record
+17.6.2 Existing Lot (Lot of Record)

-An existing lot of record owned by an individual prior to the effective date of these regulations, regardless of whether or not a vested right has been established, may be developed or used for single-family residential purposes without being subject to these regulations.
-However, this shall not be applicable to multiple contiguous lots under single ownership that do not meet the requirements of the underlying planning area.
+An existing, undeveloped lot (lot of record) as defined in this ordinance, regardless of whether a vested right has been established, may be developed or used for a single-family detached house subject only to the buffer requirements and not subject to the other provisions of this ordinance.
+However, this exemption shall not be applicable to an existing lot of record on which a structure has been demolished, or multiple contiguous lots under single ownership developed collectively as part of the same development process.